geomagpy/magpy/magpy/gui/README_gui.md

          user$ python -V

-- Download the wxPython wheel fitting to your system and python versions from https://extras.wxpython.org/wxPython4/extras/linux/gtk3/
+- download the wxPython wheel fitting to your system and python versions from https://extras.wxpython.org/wxPython4/extras/linux/gtk3/

          (magpy)user$ pip install ~/Downloads/wxPython...whl

+- then install magpy

          (magpy)user$ pip install geomagpy

-- Finally you can run xmgapy
+- finally you can run xmgapy

          (magpy)user$ xmagpy

 This technique was tested using Ubuntu24.04 with a python 3.12 environment and wxPython4.2.2.
 The benefit of tis option are newest python and wx packages as well as the fact that no additional large python package needs to be installed.
-The benefit of the following technique is that it is rather easy and, at least to my experience, works flawless.
+Besides you can use this environment for backend scripts.
+The benefit of the following option2 is that it is rather easy and, at least to my experience, works flawless on most operating systems.

 #### 2.1.2 Option 2: Using a conda/anaconda environment

-- install [Anaconda]() according to its recommendations
+- install [anaconda](https://www.anaconda.com/download) according to its recommendations
 - open a terminal which should show a prompt starting with (base).
 If this is not the case, activate anaconda by typing "conda activate"
-- from the (base)user$ prompt, create a new conda environment called magpy
+- from the (base)user$ prompt, create a new conda environment called magpy which supports wxpython

          (base)user$ conda create -n magpy wxpython matplotlib numpy scipy

 - this technique will create a pythion 3.7 environment using wxpython4.0.7.
-- activate the new environment and install geomagpy plus one optional package for real-time monitoring
+- activate the new environment and install geomagpy

          (base)user$ conda activate magpy
          (magpy)user$ pip install geomagpy